Erik99948/ModLoader999/README.md

     </repositories>
     ```

-2.  **Add Dependencies:** Add the Paper API and ModLoader999 API as dependencies:
+2.  **Add Dependencies:** Declare the Paper API and ModLoader999 API as dependencies within your `pom.xml`.
+The `provided` scope indicates that these dependencies will be supplied by the server runtime and should not be bundled with your mod.

     ```xml
     <dependencies>